dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 .. note::

-   The :code:`wget` command above will get the modulefile for the METplus 6.1.0 releaese.
+   The :code:`wget` command above will get the modulefile for the METplus 6.1.0 release.
 If a different release is desired, replace the *main_v6.1* with the desired *main_vX.Y* version or with *develop* for a **beta** or **rc** release and the *X.Y.Z* in the *X.Y.Z_<system-name>* filename.